Wayqax/cicada/README.md

 Discord Account: Wayqax#9007
 (Account info may be added)

 In order to join the Discord, I have to verify you fit for the team, as the server is for Developers only and not for the normal eye.
+Exposing any of this information on the server will result in a direct exile from the server and team.
 Thank you for reading,

 Wayqax